cyberadityacode/reactjs/36 All Hooks in one Project/README.md

 Log it to the console

 - Task 8: Create a child component exposing a method to the parent by Use forwardRef and useImperativeHandle

-Task 9: Use useRef for DOM measurements
+- Task 9: Use useRef for DOM measurements
   Use ref.current.getBoundingClientRect() to measure the size of a box

 Show it in UI after mount
 getBoundingClientRect() is a built-in DOM method that returns the size and position of an HTML element relative to the viewport.

+- Task 10 : Optimize performance using useRef as a cache Build a component that processes a large dataset

+Store previously processed results in a ref cache to avoid recomputation

+- Task 11 : Cache Expensive Processing of an Array Simulate processing of an array (e.g., squaring each number).

+Use useRef to cache results of each number.

+Avoid re-processing previously handled values.